 He found that people with certain neurological conditions, or at certain times of the month (women), vary in their ability to perceive and respond to binaural beats.

 But central to his thesis, and what sparked further research into how binaural beats can help with focus, memory and pain, etc., was that binaural beats involved different neural pathways than conventional hearing, and they could evoke neural responses – even when both frequencies (to the left and right ears) are below the human hearing threshold.

 The measurement of binaural beats can explain the processes by which sounds are located — a crucial aspect of perception.
 It is possible that hormonally induced physiological behavior changes may be made apparent by measuring the binaural-beat spectrum.

-And this is what Oster was presenting a possible case for; that it could be possible to diagnose and address neurological problems using binaural beats/brainwave entrainment.
+And this, back in 1973, is what Oster was presenting a possible case for: that it could be possible to diagnose and address neurological problems using binaural beats/brainwave entrainment.